mekomsolutions/shared-github-workflow/docs/maven-check-deps-build-publish.md

 - `upload-artifacts-name`: The name of the artifacts to upload.
 Default is `artifact`.
 - `notify-ocd3`: Whether to notify the OCD3 about the new published artifacts.
 Default is `false`.
 - `ocd3-webhook-url`: The Webhook URL of the OCD3 to notify.
 Default is `https://openmrs-cd.mekomsolutions.net/generic-webhook-trigger/invoke`.
+- `check-deps-timeout-minutes`: The timeout in minutes for the check-for-dependency-changes job.
+Default is `10`.

 ## Secrets